davekilian/terracast/docs/architecture.md

 ## Storage Model

 TerrascaleDB includes a thin storage abstraction layer responsible for interfacing with external storage APIs and network interfaces.
 This eases the process of moving Terrascale between cloud providers and potentially makes it simpler to light up custom hardware solutions and on-prem scenarios.
+The goal of this layer is to provide abstract semantics; additional services like encryption, checksumming and compression are handled at higher layers.

 The storage layer defines three kinds of storage:

-* **Block devices** provide a high-cost, low-latency file system with write-in-place semantics.
-Some block devices are **durable**, making them appropriate for staging customer data.
-Others are **volatile**, making them appropriate for cache-spilling, staging external writes and storing intermediate results.
-Block devices are strongly affinitized to a single node in the cluster.
+* **Block devices** provide a high-cost, low-latency, full-featured file system with write-in-place semantics.
+Some block devices are **durable**, making them appropriate for staging customer data; others are **volatile**, making them appropriate for cache-spilling, staging external writes and storing intermediate results.
+Each block device is privately owned by a single node in the cluster.
 * **Object stores** provide low-cost, high latency buckets of write-once unstructured data objects.
-Depending on the implementation, object stores may be strongly consistent or eventually consistent; as such, the object store abstraction is always exposed as eventually consistent.
-Object stores are not affinitized to nodes, and are often used for cross-node sharing.
+Depending on the implementation, object stores may be strongly consistent or eventually consistent; as such, the object store abstraction only provides eventual consistency.
+Object stores are globally visible across all nodes in a cluster and are often used for sharing data.
-* **Catalogs** are small, strongly consistent key-value stores.
-These can be used for bookkeeping information needed to detect and correct for object store eventual consistency artifacts, and are also appropriate for other bookkeeping, like the set of tables which exist and their schemas.
+* **Catalogs** are small, strongly consistent, globally visible key-value stores.
+These are well-tuned for bookkeeping needs, such as storing lists of tables which exist or blocks in the TerrascaleFS file system.
+Metadata for objects stored in object stores is often stored in catalog, as the strong consistency guarantees of a catalog allows clients to detect eventual-consistency artifacts in the objects themselves.

-The indexing layer consumes this storage model for storing TerrascaleDB's row data and log-structured merge index.
-Client writes are staged in a write-ahead log stored on a durable block device, and runs of log-structured merge trees are staged to volatile block devices during the checkpointing and merge processes.
-These structures are lazily destaged into object-store objects and read back in through a tiered memory / volatile block store cache.
-One catalog store per database instance is used to track tables, schemas, durable block files of note (e.g. the WAL), object store objects (such as the row store and LSM runs), and information needed to recover the WAL (such as replay start pointer).
+TerrascaleFS is layered on top of this model and provides a flat namespace of GFS/HDFS-like append-only blocks with several value-add features, such as encryption, compression, checksumming, replication, snapshots, caching and cost-tiering.
+Most data in TerrascaleDB is stored in a mixture of storage-layer catalogs and TerrascaleFS blocks.

 In the cloud, durable block devices are cloud block stores such as EBS or managed disks accessed through a local file system.
 Volatile block devices are locally-attached disk instances, also accessed through the local file system.
 Object stores wrap cloud object stores like S3 and block blobs.
 Catalogs wrap cloud-native table storage like DynamoDB or Azure's tables.